 Director Robert Z Leonard’s curious 1932 MGM drama Strange Interlude [Strange Interval] is based on a play by Eugene O’Neill and stars Norma Shearer, Clark Gable, Alexander Kirkland and May Robson.
 O’Neill called it ‘a dreadful hash of attempted condensation and idiotic censorship.’

-Eugene O’Neill’s five-hour play with characters speaking asides to the audience is not in the same category or class as his essential classic dramas The Iceman Cometh or Long Day’s Journey Into Night and on screen makes a strange interlude in the careers of Gable and Shearer in a film that runs only 109 minutes.
+Eugene O’Neill’s five-to-six hour experimental play in nine acts with characters speaking asides to the audience is not in the same category or class as his essential classic dramas The Iceman Cometh or Long Day’s Journey into Night and on screen makes a strange interlude in the careers of Gable and Shearer in a film that runs only 109 minutes.

 O’Neill follows his obsessions with family insanity in the plot about a woman called Nina Leeds (Shearer), haunted by her obsession with flyer Gordon Shaw (Robert Young), who was shot down and killed in World War One, and finds the relatives of her impotent husband Sam Evans (Alexander Kirkland) thus afflicted with family insanity, especially Mrs Evans (May Robson) – and so seeks a child by Ned Darrell (Gable), who wants her to leave Sam.
 Instead, she has a love child with the handsome Ned and lets her husband believe the child Gordon (Tad Alexander) is his.